sparcityeu/Matrix-Partitioning-Utility/README.md

 # Properties of PaToH and Metis

-Metis offers two partitioning objectives, "edge-cut", or "volume", and does not offer a quality option.
+Metis offers two partitioning objectives, "edge-cut", and "volume", and does not offer a quality option.

 PaToH offers two partitioning objectives "conpart" and "cutpart", and three quality objectives "speed", "default", and "quality".